10 Holiday Marketing Tactics to Get More Shoppers to Your Stores

 - Dress up your store locator pages and listings to highlight exactly what shoppers are searching for this season — you may even increase your search ranking in local organic search results.

-- Add on-page signals, such keywords in headlines and website domain authority, make up 26% of localised organic ranking factor.
+- Add on-page signals, such keywords in headlines and website domain authority, make up 26% of localized organic ranking factor.

 Learn more about why brands need an online store locator and locations pages in this free white paper.